crustio/crust-files/pages/docs/CrustFiles_ShareandEarn.md

 - **YOU** get: **1 CRU reward**

-- **YOUR FRIEND** gets: **1 CRU discount on Premium User Deposit** and opportunities to win fantastic prizes in 3 Rewards Programs
+- **YOUR FRIEND** gets: **1 CRU discount on his or her Premium User Deposit** and opportunities to win fantastic prizes across 3 Reward Programs

 ### How to play

 1. Create a share link

-[Pics]

-Your **nickname** will show on the page both for you and the receiver of your shared link.
+Your **nickname** will show on the share page both for you and the receiver.

-2. Invite
+1. Invite your friend

-[Pics]

-Invite your friends to use Crust Files and become a Premium User.
+Invite your friends to use Crust Files and become Premium Users.

-<font color='red'>Your **nickname** is the invitation code.</font> Do remind your friends to type in your **nickname** when he/she is registering a Premium User.
+Your **nickname** is the invitation code.
+Remind your friends to type in your **nickname** when they are registering a Premium User.

-## LUCKY NEWBIE - detailed rules
+<h2 id="lucky_newbie">{`LUCKY NEWBIE - detailed rules`}</h2>

 ### Basics

 This is a non-stop game.
-Any newly registered Premium User has a chance to win the prize pool if he/she meets the winning conditions:
+Any newly registered Premium User has a chance to win the entire prize pool if the winning conditions are met:

 **The last Premium User to join before the countdown reaches zero is the winner of the current pool.
-Any newcomer will refresh the countdown timer to 30 minutes and add 0.4 CRU to the prize pool.**
+Every time a new Premium User joins, the countdown timer resets to 30 minutes and 0.4 CRU is added to the prize pool.**

 The size of prize pool will continue to grow if: 1) No one meets the winning condition, and 2) before it reaches the cap.
-The cap is currently set to be 100,000 CRU.
+The cap is currently set to 100,000 CRU.
 When the cap is reached, the prize will be moved to the GRAND DRAW pool.

 ### How to play

 Any new Premium User has a chance to win the current prize pool!

 Registering a Premium User in Crust Files will generate an **on-chain transaction** that records the registration information.
-This transaction would be the ONLY valid identifier to a Premium User's identity, and the ONLY basis for determining the winner in the LUCKY NEWBIE game (as well in the other two Reward Programs!).
+This transaction is the ONLY valid identifier to a Premium User's identity, and the ONLY basis for determining the winner in the LUCKY NEWBIE game (as well in the other two Reward Programs!).

 Similarly, the timer in this game counts time according to the **block height** on Crust's blockchain, which produces a block every 6 seconds - 30 minutes = 300 blocks passed on-chain.

-## GRAND DRAW - detailed rules
+<h2 id="grand_draw">{`GRAND DRAW - detailed rules`}</h2>

 ### Basics

 This is a lucky draw game.

-The draw will be held each time Premium Users total a certain number.
-The prize pool will grow bigger as we reach further milestones.
+Every time the total number of Premium Users hits a certain milestone, a lucky draw will be held.
+The prize pool will grow bigger with every milestone we hit.

-As mentioned, we define a valid Premium User by a specific on-chain transaction that marks his/her registration.
+We define a valid Premium User by a specific on-chain transaction that marks his/her registration.
 We then take the **tx hash** of this transaction as one's permanent **Draw Ticket**.
-Every Premium User will find his or her Drawing Ticket on the Share-and-Earn page.
+Every Premium User can find their Draw Ticket on the Share-and-Earn page.

 ### How to play

-1. Wait till the pool gets unlocked
+1. Wait until the pool gets unlocked

-The pool of each season will get unlocked (open for signing up) each time a new milestone is reached.
-Keep an eye on the progress before unlock!
+Each time a new milestone is reached a new pool will be unlocked (open for sign up).
+Keep an eye on the progress for the next unlock!

 2. Sign up for the draw

 You will have 3 days to sign up after the pool is unlocked.
-Click the 'Sign Up' button before the due date if you want to participate in the draw.
+Click the 'Sign Up' button before the due date to participate in the draw for the next pool.

 3. The draw result

 In the sign up stage, a future block will be decided (by block height) to be the 'Draw Block'.
 The winners will be those whose 'Drawing Ticket' share the same last n (n could be 1, 2, or 3, should be pre-determined) digits with the 'Draw Block'.

-## Claim your rewards
+<h2 id="claim_rewards">{`Claim your rewards`}</h2>

 ### Where are my rewards?

-Check the rewards information at:
+Check your rewards at:

-- 'My Rewards' section on the Share-and-Earn page.
+- 'My Rewards' section on the Share-and-Earn page
-- Profile Info Card in the upper-right corner.
+- Profile Info Card in the upper-right corner

 Both will display your rewards.